Robert Irwin (artist): Work

 "We know the sky's blueness even before we know it as "blue", let alone as "sky."

-He explained later that the conception of an abstract thought occurs in the mind, through the concept of self.
+Irwin explained later that the conception of an abstract thought occurs in the mind, through the concept of self.
 Following, the physical form is then recognized, communicating the form to the community.
 Then, the Objective compound occurs, delineating behavioral norms and artistic norms, becoming identifiable.
 Then the boundaries and axioms introduce logic and reasoning and decisions can be made: either inductive or deductive.
 Formalism follows, proving and convincing a decision about the object being perceived.
 The study done by Irwin suggested that:

 "…all ideas and values have their roots in experience,… they can be held separate at any point and developed directly on the grounds of function and use, both that they in fact remain relative to the condition of both our subjective and objective being."

-Robert Irwin's philosophy defined his idea of art as a series of aesthetic inquiries, an opportunity for cultural innovation, a communicative interaction with society, and as compounded historical development.
+Irwin's philosophy defined his idea of art as a series of aesthetic inquiries, an opportunity for cultural innovation, a communicative interaction with society, and as compounded historical development.

 In his book Seeing Is Forgetting the Name of the Thing One Sees, Lawrence Weschler documents Irwin's process from his early days as a youngster in Southern California to his emergence as a leader in the post-abstraction art world.
 Weschler describes the mystifying and often enchanting quality of these works in his book's cover notes: